bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 }
 ~~~

 If this interaction capability is supported for this client and
 request, the AS returns a redirect interaction response {{response-interact-redirect}}.

-### Redirect to an Arbitrary Short URL {#request-interact-short}
+#### Redirect to an Arbitrary Shortened URL {#request-interact-short}

-If the client can redirect to a shortened URL defined by the AS
+If the client would prefer to redirect to a shortened URL defined by the AS
 at runtime, the client indicates this by sending the "redirect"
+field with an integer indicating the maximum character length of
+the returned URL.
+The AS MAY use this value to decide whether to
+return a shortened form of the response URL.
+If the AS cannot shorten
+its response URL enough to fit in the requested size, the AS
+SHOULD return an error. [[ Editor's note: Or maybe just ignore this part
+of the interaction request? ]]

-field with the boolean value "true".
-The means by which the client
-will activate this URL is out of scope of this specification, but
+The means by which the client will activate this URL is out of scope of this specification, but
 common methods include an HTTP redirect, launching a browser on the
 user's device, providing a scannable image encoding, and printing
-out a URL to an interactive console.
+out a URL to an interactive console for the user to copy and paste into a browser.

 ~~~
 "interact": {
-   "redirect_short": true
+   "redirect": 255
 }
 ~~~

 If this interaction capability is supported for this client and
 request, the AS returns a redirect interaction response with short
-URL {{response-interact-short}}.
+URL {{response-interact-redirect}}.

-[[ Editor's note: I'm not sold on this structure as there's a lot
-of overlap with the "redirect" capability, so maybe these should
-merge somehow.
-Also, I'm not sure if we want additional parameters
-in here, like a max length that the client can support?
-These could
-also be folded into a general "redirect" pattern. ]]

 ### Open an Application-specific URL {#request-interact-app}